 Special considerations for the workplace

 Breast cancer diagnosis and treatment affects everyone differently.
-How your colleague is dealing with her diagnosis is a personal thing, although she is probably experiencing physical andemotional distress on some level.
+How your colleague is dealing with their diagnosis is a personal thing, although she is probably experiencing physical andemotional distress on some level.

 The best way to help your colleague will depend on the type of work she does, the kind of treatment she is undertaking and whether or not she needs or wants to work.